Tejas-Shastha/drinking_assistant/README.md

 ### Launch Parameters (wherever applicable)
 1. `port` - Enable and use this in the `sensors.launch` to specify the full port name like /dev/tty_USB1 if usb port naming is not done.
-2. `usb_port` - Currently used.
+2. `usb_port` - Currently used in `sensors.launch` instead of `port`.
 Requires the USB device to be configured with the correct name.
 3. `user` - User number.
 Used for categorizing.
 Required.
 4. `name` - Name of the user/experiment.
 Used for subcategorizing.
 Required.
 5. `algorithm` - Select the algorithm whose optimum policy is to be loaded.
 Valied choices are - `pi, vi, q, sarsa`.
 These are case sensitive.